PriyankaArora09/BleedWell/README.md

-# comprehensive resource dedicated to providing information and support about periods and menstruation.
+# Comprehensive resource dedicated to providing information and support about periods and menstruation.
 Start exploring and let's navigate the world of periods together!